executors/executors/explanatory.md

   1. `sequenced_execution_tag`: The invocations of the user-provided callable function object are sequenced in lexicographical order of their indices.
   2. `parallel_execution_tag`: The invocations of the user-provided callable function object are unsequenced when invoked on separate threads, and indeterminately sequenced when invoked on the same thread.
-  3. `unsequenced_execution_tag`: The invocations of the user-provided callable function object are unsequenced.
+  3. `unsequenced_execution_tag`: The invocations of the user-provided callable function object are unsequenced. \textcolor{red}{Is this the same as saying the invocations are not guaranteed to be sequenced?
+We want to allow unsequenced executors the lattitude to execute in sequenced order, if they need to for some reason.}

 These guarantees agree with those made by the corresponding standard execution policies, and indeed these guarantees are intended to be used by execution policies to describe the invocations of element access functions during parallel algorithm execution.
 One difference between these guarantees and the standard execution policies is that, unlike `std::execution::sequenced_policy`,
-         `sequenced_execution_tag` does not imply that execution happen on the client's thread[^seq_footnote].
+         `sequenced_execution_tag` does not imply that execution happens on the client's thread[^seq_footnote].
 Instead, `executor_execution_mapping`
          captures such guarantees.

 We expect this list to grow in the future.
-For example, a guarantee of concurrent execution among a group of agents would be an obvious addition.
+For example, guarantees of concurrent or vectorized execution among a group of agents would be obvious additions.

+The default value of `executor_execution_category` is `unsequenced_execution_tag`.

 [^seq_footnote]: We might want to introduce something like `this_thread_execution_mapping_tag` to capture the needs of `std::execution::seq`.